 This intermediate level course is designed to complete the students' foundation in purchasing and food & beverage operational controls.
-Emphasis is placed on mastering the purchasing cycle functions and back-of-the-house menu management systems.
+Emphasis is placed on mastering the purchasing cycle functions and back-ofthe-house menu management systems.
 Students will also develop income statements and use spreadsheets to analyze food and beverage operations.
-Prerequisites: ACCT1012, FSM1070.
-Quarter Credit Hours 4.5
+Prerequisite: FSM1070 and Prerequisite or corequisite: ACCT1012 Quarter Credit Hours 4.5